codeniko/ruopen_nonReg/README.md

 #RUopen? - Rutgers Course Spotter
 Is the course you need to graduate closed?
 Or maybe you want that Easy A class that is always closed.
 RUopen has got you covered!
-RUopen spots when the section of a course you want opens, and even notifies you through text.
+RUopen spots when the section of a course you want opens, and even notifies you through a text message.

 *Programmed by Nikolay Feldman*